Trail Conditions

 Trail Network

-Click on the map below to get a printable PDF version to take with you.
+Click HERE to get a printable PDF version of the map below to take with you on the trails when you ski or snowshoe.

 Our trail network is located at Murphys Point Provincial Park on the shores of the Big Rideau Lake in eastern Ontario.
 Located on the Frontenac Arch extending southeastward from the Canadian Shield, it offers an ideal environment for recreational and competitive skiing or snowshoeing.
 Our network of trails provides access to several interesting archaeological sites as well as restored heritage buildings left open for rest and shelter on the trail.